Sandwich Brioche Bread Recipe

 This French brioche bread is a rich, buttery, light, and fluffy sandwich bread.
 Made with milk, eggs, sugar, and lots of butter.
 A soft consistency dough that takes only 10 minutes to prepare, but a few hours to rise in the fridge overnight.

-Brioche is one of the richest, softest, and most delicious bread to make and enjoy.
+Brioche is one of the richest, softest, and most delicious breads to make and enjoy.
 One recipe can be made into many different shapes.
-I've already shared with you a few of these, such as the classic brioche a tete, brioche buns, brioche loaf bread.
-Today, I want to share this classic brioche bread recipe.
-It makes the best brioche bread, and I think you are going to love it.
+I’ve already shared with you a few of these, such as the classic brioche a tete, brioche buns, and brioche loaf bread.

 Why make this bread?

-- Unlike the classic sandwich bread, this brioche bread is buttery, and rich, with a crisp golden crumb.
+- Unlike the classic sandwich bread, this brioche bread is buttery and rich, with a crisp golden crumb.

 - The dough is made with easy-to-find or simple pantry staples like milk, eggs, sugar, yeast, and lots of butter.
-It has a very soft sticky texture because of all that butter.
+It has a very soft, sticky texture because of all that butter.

 - This is a great bread to have in the freezer because it warms up as freshly baked again.
 Make sure to slice it before you freeze it so you can thaw a few slices at a time.